mkuma93/DeepDequence/ARCHITECTURE.md

-# DeepFuture Net Architecture
+# DeepSequence Architecture

 ## Overview

-DeepFuture Net is a custom deep learning architecture designed for multi-horizon time series forecasting at the SKU level.
+DeepSequence is a custom deep learning architecture designed for multi-horizon time series forecasting at the SKU level.
 Inspired by Facebook's Prophet, it decomposes the forecasting problem into seasonal and trend components while leveraging deep learning for complex pattern recognition.

 ## Design Philosophy